GSA/digitalgov.gov/content/posts/2017/09/2017-09-12-usa-gov-gobiernousa-gov-measure-content-efficiency-with-new-kpi-metric.md

 ---
 slug: usa-gov-and-gobiernousa-gov-measure-content-efficiency-with-new-kpi-metric
 date: 2017-09-12 12:14:34 -0400
-title: 'USA&#46;gov and GobiernoUSA&#46;gov Measure Content Efficiency With New KPI Metric'
+title: 'USA.gov and GobiernoUSA.gov Measure Content Efficiency With New KPI Metric'
-summary: 'This post was originally published on the USA&#46;gov blog&#46;'
+summary: 'This post was originally published on the USA.gov blog.'
 authors:
   - jessica-milcetich